Agnes-Ngue/Hello-world/README.md

 * Describe potential negative impacts of using your model:

-   * Math or software problems
+   * Math or software problems: 70% accuracy rate, which means a 30% errors

-   * Real-world risks: who, what, when or how
+   * Real-world risks: who, what, when or how: bias

 * Describe potential uncertainties relating to the impacts of using your model:

-   * Math or software problems
+   * Math or software problems: need for ongoing monitoring as we don't know how the model will function
    * Real-world risks: who, what, when or how?
+Data privacy and security
-*  Describe any unexpected or results
+*  Describe any unexpected or results: no missing values and PAY_0 being too important